-When ice or snow is forecast, we pre-salt our main roads (Primary Routes) to help keep them safe before the onset of snow or ice.
+When ice or snow is forecast, we pre-salt our main roads (bus routes and roads outside hospitals) to help keep them safe before the onset of snow or ice.

-Resources enable us to pre-salt around one third of the roads in Gwynedd when snow or ice is predicted.
-Primary Routes include main roads, bus routes and roads outside hospitals.
+We can pre-salt around one third of the roads in Gwynedd when snow or ice is predicted.
 If severe ice is expected, or snow has fallen, other roads will be treated after successful treatment of the Primary Routes.

 Do we treat footways?